 A core is effectively another processor in the same shell.

-If you can expand later, you can start with 8 gb if you are on a budget.
+If you can expand later and are on a budget, you can start with 8 GB.

-STORAGEA 7200rpm hard drive or even better a ssd.
+StorageChoose a 7200 RPM hard drive or even better a SSD.

-A SSD is much quicker than a hard drive, and on top of that: also good for the battery life of your laptop.
+An SSD is much quicker than a hard drive for loading your DAW, samples and presents, and on top of that: also good for the battery life of your laptop.

-I would say, buy an 1 TB version.
+I would say, buy at least 1 TB storage.

 You will always run out of space sooner or later.